edgeAI4UAV/AI4UAV-code/README.md

 Real-Time Execution: The simulator provides real-time execution of code, allowing you to see the output and any errors instantly.
 This feature enables you to understand the behavior of your code and debug it efficiently.

 # Required dependencies
-1.Following the Link to set up a PX4 development environment  https://docs.px4.io/main/en/dev_setup/dev_env_linux_ubuntu.html 2.Install Python version 3.8
+1. Following the link to set up a PX4 development environment https://docs.px4.io/main/en/dev_setup/dev_env_linux_ubuntu.html
+2. Install Python version 3.8

 # Getting Started